Don't Let AI Eat Your Students' Brains

 This isn't a webinar about tools.
 There are no product demos, no five-step frameworks, no breathless talk of disruption.
 What you'll find instead is a genuinely rare thing: a group of experienced educators who have been working at the intersection of AI and learning since day one, thinking aloud together about what it actually means to do this well.

-Darren Coxon, who was one of the first school leaders to bring ChatGPT into the classroom — gathering his students together just weeks after it launched — talks about what it means for schools to be intentional rather than reactive.
+Darren Coxon, who was one of the first school leaders to bring ChatGPT into the classroom, talks about what it means for schools to be intentional rather than reactive.
 Stephanie, Director of Teaching and Learning at DSB International School in Mumbai, describes how she spent a full year embedding metacognitive practice before introducing AI to students at all.
-Russell Cailey draws on his extraordinary experience running a nomadic school across twelve countries to ask a deceptively simple question: what are schools actually for?
-And Neil Hopkin frames the whole thing around a tension that every educator will recognise — the tension between compression and depth, between speed and the kind of slow, friction-rich thinking that actually builds a mind.
+Russell Cailey draws on his experience running a nomadic school across twelve countries to ask a deceptively simple question: what are schools actually for?
+And Dr. Neil Hopkin frames the whole thing around a tension every educator will recognise.
+The tension between compression and depth, between speed and the kind of slow, friction-rich thinking that actually builds a mind.

 Comments